The benefits of exercise when you have asthma

 Your doctor will work with you to create an asthma action plan that includes what signs to look out for, how to take your medications and when to take your medicines.
 You may have different medications for asthma, including relievers that stop asthma symptoms fast and controllers that help prevent asthma attacks.

 By following your action plan, avoiding triggers and taking your medicines regularly, you can keep your asthma under control.
 Main Line Health serves patients at hospitals and health centers throughout the western suburbs of Philadelphia.
-To schedule an appointment with a specialist at Main Line Health, call 1.866.CALL.MLH (225.5654) or use our secure online appointment request form.
+To schedule an appointment with a specialist at Main Line Health, call 1.866.CALL.MLH (225.5654).